-Animal control training currently is not required by the state of Texas.
+Animal control training currently is not required by the state of Texas, and SB 1562 would establish needed training requirements.
 No incentive exists for an individual employed in animal control to attend voluntary training.
 Some people engaged in animal control are unfamiliar with state and federal laws and have been known to mistreat animals and illegally carry drugs.
 Such problems would be reduced by mandating officer training, as stipulated in the bill.
 Moreover, the establishment of animal control officer training would reduce local governments' liability with respect to animal control problems.